 Overview

-Undergraduate level – Bachelor Informatik, University of Bern
+Undergraduate-level courses – Bachelor Informatik, University of Bern

 Two yearly courses that introduce students to relevant areas in computer science and prepare for the advanced courses.
 Undergraduate courses are taught in German.